olewsaa/amateur-radio/DMR/README.md

 ## Introduction

-Disclaimer: The code plug is manually written and there is a fair chance of errors.
-Trust, but verify.
+Disclaimer: My code plugs are manually written and there is a fair chance of errors.
+Most of the analog and digital repeaters have been tested.

 My radio is a [Baofeng 1701](https://www.baofengradio.com/).
 So far I'm very happy with the radio, no issues found so far.

+I have written a [script to generate a code plug configuration](make.codeplug.md) file for [dmrconfig]((https://github.com/OpenRTX/dmrconfi) making it a fairly simple process or generating a code plug from scratch.
+In some ways text files are simpler than spreadsheet interface.

 My codeplug (*.rdt) file is [available](https://github.com/olewsaa/amateur-radio/blob/main/DMR/BF1701-example-codeplug.rdt) (with personal info removed).

-I have also written a [script to generate a code plug configuration](make.codeplug.md) file for dmrconfig making it a fairly simple process or generating a code plug from scratch.

 ### Edit codeplug using Linux